bpype/blender-studio-pipeline/docs/gentoo/td/maintaince.md

 Add-Ons are locally stored in the following directories; `/usr/share/flamenco` and `/usr/share/blender_studio_tools`.
 These are updated by running the following commands.
 These directories are automatically updated daily by the Gentoo package manager.

+Note that the Flamenco package installs and updates the addon, manager, and worker per default.

 ```bash
 emerge -1 blender-studio-tools
 emerge -1 flamenco